mixmarvel/mixmarvel.github.io/_posts/2018-04-20-Decision2-Decision-Making Committe.md

 ---
 layout: post
-title: The establishment of development fund and community incentive fund
+title: The Establishment of Development Fund and Community Incentive Fund
 subtitle: Administration

 ---